c6shi/hormone-use-bmd/README.md

 - Visit 10: ICPSR 32961

 # References:
+Alebna, P. L., Armendano, J. I., and Maleki, N. (2025).
+A longitudinal analysis on the effect of hormone use on allostatic load in perimenopausal women.
+Aging and Health Research, 5(1):100213.

 Solomon, D. H., Ruppert, K., Cauley, J. A., Lian, Y., Altwies, H., Shieh, A., and Burnett-Bowie, S.-A. M. (2024).
 The effect of starting metformin on bone mineral density among women with type 2 diabetes in the Study of Women’s Health Across the Nation (SWAN).
 Osteoporosis International, 35(1):189–194.

 Sowers, M., Crawford, S., Sternfeld, B., Morganstein, D., Gold, E., Greendale, G., Evans, D., Neer, R., Matthews, K., Sherman, S., Lo, A., Weiss, G., and Kelsey, J. (2000).
 SWAN: A Multicenter, Multiethnic, Community-Based Cohort Study of Women and the Menopausal Transition.
 In Lobo, R., Kelsey, J., and Marcus, R., editors, Menopause: Biology and Pathobiology, pages 175–188.
 San Diego: Academic Press.